 To tag people or companies in your LinkedIn post, type @ and then begin typing their name.
 You’ll see a drop-down list appear of potential individuals and organisations matching what you have typed in.
 Click the name of the member or company you want to mention and then continue typing your post.

-To tag someone in an image in your LinkedIn post, click the Camera icon in the Start Post box and choose which image or images you’d like to upload (you can select up to nine images).
+To tag someone in an image in your LinkedIn post, click the Photo icon in the Start Post box and choose which image or images you’d like to upload.

 Click anywhere on the photo and start typing the name of the LinkedIn member you want to tag.
 A drop-down menu will appear where you can select their name to add their tag.
 LinkedIn allows you to tag up to 30 people per photo.